MIT-Imperial Seed Fund

 g) Proposed budget for the projects, with spending by Imperial and MIT.

 Applications to the MIT-Imperial Seed Fund must be submitted jointly by Imperial and MIT.
-At Imperial, applicants must be staff with an academic contract.
+At Imperial, applicants must be staff with an academic contract, or an independent fellow eligible to apply for external funding.
 At MIT, applicants must be faculty members or research staff with principal investigator privileges (principal research scientists and senior research scientists).
 Although staff are encouraged to involve students in their proposed activities, applications must be led, developed and submitted by staff or faculty.

 Applicants are encouraged to involve Imperial and MIT students in their projects by including them in visits, workshops or other opportunities.
 MIT students participating in projects will be expected to attend country-specific training through MISTI.
 Please note that student housing is not offered as part of this programme, though Imperial and MIT will advise regarding housing options for visiting students at both institutions.